chiwanpark/homepage/pages/index.md

 ## This website

-This website is written in CommonMark, compiled with small python and shell scripts and hosted by github pages.
+This website is written in CommonMark, compiled with small Python and shell scripts and hosted by Github Pages.
 You can find whole source code in [my github repository](http://github.com/chiwanpark/chiwanpark.github.io).
 There are some articles written by me in [this website](/articles/) (Korean).